Ayaz55555/warden-mint-story/README.md

 ## ✨ Features

 - **Personalized Story Feed:** Connect your wallet to see a chronological, infinitely-scrolling feed of your on-chain activities, narrated by AI.
-- **AI Narration & Voice Synthesis:** Each transaction is analyzed, summarized with personality, and converted to audio using advanced AI models.
+- **AI Narration & Voice Synthesis:** Each transaction is analyzed, summarized with personality, and converted to audio using advanced AI models — now with a guardian theme.
-- **Customizable Narrators:** Visit the **Narrator Studio** to choose your AI's voice and narrative theme—from a sarcastic degen to a wise zen master.
+- **Customizable Narrators:** Visit the **Narrator Studio** to choose your AI's voice and narrative theme—from a vigilant warden to a mystical guardian.
 - **Mint "Moments" as NFTs:** Immortalize your most memorable transactions by minting them as collectible "Story NFTs" with unique, generative artwork.
-- **Community Hub:** Compete on leaderboards for "Top Trader" or "Top Collector," and vote for the community's "Story of the Week."
+- **Community Hub:** Compete on leaderboards for "Top Guardian" or "Top Collector," and vote for the community's "Legend of the Week."
 - **Responsive & Mobile-First:** A seamless experience whether you're on a desktop or on the go.

 ## 🛠️ Tech Stack